Pennsylvania Car Shipping: 2026 Costs & Routes

 Open carrier transport

 Open trailers cost less than enclosed options.
-If your vehicle doesn't need weather protection, open trailers provide reliable, budget-friendly shipping.
-Reserve enclosed trailers for high-value vehicles.
+For standard vehicles, open trailers provide reliable protection at lower prices.
+Reserve enclosed trailers for high-end or luxury vehicles that need extra care.

 7